ortegaalfredo/celery-ai/README.md

 # Description

 This is a simple tool that integrates OpenAI ChatGPT and Davinci models by hooking the PC keyboard.
-It works on Linux, Mac and Windows.
+It currently works on Linux, Mac and Windows are still buggy.
 It requires a OpenAI api Key, you can obtain a free evaluation Key from OpenAI by registering and then going to the user settings (https://platform.openai.com/account/api-keys)

 ## Installation